Generic Name and Formulations:

 History of any IV iron product allergy.

-May reduce absorption of concomitantly administered oral iron preparations.
-May transiently (up to 3 months) affect diagnostic ability of MRI (see full labeling).
-Concomitant chemotherapy or monoclonal antibodies: separate dosing by at least 30 mins.
+May reduce absorption of concomitant oral iron preparations.
+May transiently (up to 3mos) affect diagnostic ability of MRI (see full labeling).
+Concomitant chemotherapy or monoclonal antibodies: separate dosing by at least 30mins.
+Lab assays may overestimate serum iron and transferrin bound iron within 24hrs after administration.

 Single-use vials (17mL)—1, 10